-Districts must document that diligent efforts were made to find a qualified teacher and were unsuccessful before hiring an emergency certified teacher.
+Districts must document that diligent efforts were made to find a qualified teacher and were unsuccessful before an emergency certified teacher was hired.
 Emergency certificates represent less than 1 percent of certificates between SY 2020 and SY 2023.

-Schools do not have to prove that an otherwise qualified teacher was unavailable before hiring an alternatively certified teacher and students can benefit from being taught by distinguished professionals with valuable work experience.
+Schools do not have to prove that an otherwise qualified teacher was unavailable before hiring an alternatively certified teacher.
+Students can benefit from being taught by distinguished professionals with valuable work experience.
 Emergency Certificates.
 Teachers with emergency certificates can be considered a direct indicator of teacher shortages because districts must document that diligent efforts were made to find a qualified teacher and were unsuccessful.
-Table 2.2 shows that emergency certificates have doubled between SY 2020 and 2023, however emergency certificates represent less than 1 percent of certificates between SY 2020 and 2023.
+Table 2.2 shows that the number of emergency certificates doubled between school years 2020 and 2023; however, they represent less than 1 percent of certificates for that period.

 Alternative Certificates.
 Teachers with alternative certificates can be considered indirect indicators of teacher shortages because schools do not have to prove that an otherwise qualified teacher was unavailable, and students can benefit from being taught by distinguished professionals with valuable work experience.
-Table 2.2 shows that alternative certificates have increased from 1.3 percent of total certification in SY 2020 to 2.3 percent in SY 2023.
+Table 2.2 shows that alternative certificates increased from 1.3 percent of total certification in SY 2020 to 2.3 percent in SY 2023.

-Once teachers complete an alternative route to certification, they receive full professional certificates and are indistinguishable in the data from teachers who pursued the traditional route to certification.^j
+Once teachers complete an alternative route to certification, they receive full professional certificates and are indistinguishable in the data from teachers who pursued the traditional route to certification.j